Standing Against Jew-Hatred Online

 1. Preventing Genocide

-1.1 HostJane is a safe space for freelancers of all backgrounds including Jewish people.
+1.1 HostJane aims to be a safe-space for freelancers of all racial backgrounds including Jewish people.
 Our company is committed to acting ethically and with integrity to ensure that user Services offered on our platform avoid complicity in human rights violations.